 All pickles carry some risk of food poisoning caused by bacteria, however, quick pickles are generally quite safe to eat.
 Always use your best judgment; if you note any cloudiness, mold, fizzy bubbles, slime, or otherwise indications of spoilage discard the quick pickled beans right away.
 And if you're ever in doubt, discard and don't take a chance.

-Furthermore, you may want to be cautious when consuming pickles if you are pregnant, have a compromised or weakened immune system etc. Also, to be extra cautious, I prefer to keep these just for my husband and I, and not for our children.
+Furthermore, you may want to be cautious when consuming pickles if you are pregnant, have a compromised or weakened immune system etc. Moreover, to be extra cautious, I prefer to keep these just for my husband and I, and not for our children.

 Serving Suggestions